NoahHenrikKleinschmidt/buildamol/docs/buildamol.extensions.molecular_dynamics.rst

 .. tab-set::

+    .. tab-item:: OpenFF-MD

+        The `openff_md` package provides an end-to-end pipeline to parametrize a molecule and run a molecular dynamics simulation using the OpenFF toolkit and OpenMM.

+        .. dropdown:: OpenFF-MD Settings

+            .. automodule:: buildamol.extensions.molecular_dynamics.openff_md
+                :members:
+                :undoc-members:
+                :show-inheritance:

     .. tab-item:: Solvation

         The `solvate` package provides the `solvate` function that can be used to create a solvation box around a molecule.